-The inconveniencies, which attended the unmanageable magnitinued. tude of the establishment, drew the attention of Parliament in

-April 1759; when the House of Commons expressed itself strongly against the practice of conveying children from distant situations to the Foundling Hospital.
-In the next session an enquiry was instituted, and, on the 8th of February 1760, the House of Commons resolved, that the general admission of all children, indiscriminately, under a certain age, into the hospital, to be maintained there at the public expence, had been attended with many evil consequences, and that it be discontinued.
+The inconveniencies, which at-The general re- tended the unmanageable magniception difcon. tude of the establishment, drew tinued. the attention of Parliament in April 1759; when the House of Commons expressed itself strongly against the practice of conveying children from distant situations to the Foundling Hospital.
+In the next fession an enquiry was instituted, and, on the 8th of February 1760, the House of Commons refolved, that the general admission of all children, indifcriminately, under a certain age, into the hospital, to be maintained there at the public expence, had been attended with many evil confequences, and that it be difcontinued.
 The house, at the same time, ordered an estimate of the expence of maintaining those already in the hospital, up to the 31st of December, 1760.

-The governors of the hospital, on the next day, came to a resolution to continue to execute the purposes for which they were incorporated, so far as they were, or should be enabled by law fo to do, not doubting but Parliament would enable them to support all such children as they had received, or should receive, in obedience to the resolutions of Parliament.
+The governors of the hospital, on the next day, came to a resolution to continue to execute the purposes for which they were incorporated, so far as they were, or should be enabled by law so to do, not doubting but Parliament would enable them to support all such children as they had received, or should receive, in obedience to the resolutions of Parliament.